 Being a brick-laying mason or a supervisor is a job that needs wisdom of alignment and orientation.
 You ought to have knowledge of different types of brick bonds.
+We also refer brick bonds as brick bonding patterns.

 Out there are some basic bonds and therefrom are some derived ones that are carved out.